longndt/react-course/lesson1-fundamentals-setup/readme.md

 ## Overview

 This lesson introduces React fundamentals with modern development practices.
-You'll set up a professional development environment, understand React's core concepts, and build components with TypeScript fr🔬 **Ready for practice?** → Begin [lab1.md](./lab/lab1.md) exercises
+You'll set up a professional development environment, understand React's core concepts, and build components with TypeScript fr🔬

+**Ready for practice?** → Begin [lab1.md](./lab/lab1.md) exercises

 ---

-**Welcome to React development! 🚀 Let's build amazing user interfaces together!**one.

 ## Learning Objectives

 By the end of this lesson, you will be able to:

-- ✅ Understand React's component-based architecture and virtual DOM
+- ✅ Understand what React is and why it's useful
-- ✅ Set up a modern React development environment with TypeScript
+- ✅ Set up a modern React development environment with Vite and TypeScript
-- ✅ Create functional components using JSX/TSX
+- ✅ Understand JSX/TSX syntax basics
-- ✅ Manage component props and basic styling
-- ✅ Build reusable component patterns
+- ✅ Create your first simple functional component
-- ✅ Apply modern JavaScript/TypeScript features in React
+- ✅ Run and view a React application in the browser

 ## Prerequisites

-- Solid understanding of HTML, CSS, and JavaScript (ES6+)
+- Solid understanding of HTML, CSS, and TypeScript basics
-- Experience with modern JavaScript features (destructuring, modules, arrow functions)
+- Experience with TypeScript features (types, interfaces, generics)
 - Basic familiarity with command line operations
 - Understanding of programming fundamentals

-**📚 Need a refresher?** Complete [Lesson 0: JavaScript ES6+ Review](../lesson0-prerequisites/) first.
+**📚 Need a refresher?** Complete [Lesson 0: TypeScript Review](../lesson0-typescript/) first.

 ---